 PDHPE Team Leader

 Lesley-Ann Hardy completed her Bachelor of Education (Physical & Health Education) in 2007.
-As a high school student she represented New South Wales in athletics and still enjoys a variety of sports including touch and soccer.
-She teaches PDHPE, PASS and Sport in the Middle School and Senior College at Australian Christian College.
-Other than sport, Lesley enjoys spending time with her husband of 5 years and dog Trixie.
+She enjoys a variety of sports including netball, athletics, touch footy and soccer and teaches 7-12 PDHPE, PASS and Sport at ACC.
+Lesley-Ann is passionate about equipping her students with the skills needed to make better informed decisions about their health and well-being.
+Other than sport, Lesley-Ann loves spending time with her husband and two children.

 Lyndall completed a Bachelor of Teaching/ Bachelor of Arts (Technology) at Australian Catholic University in 2013.
 Lyndall is a passionate Technology teacher and teaches many different tech subjects including Design and Technology and Industrial Technology Multimedia.
 She enjoys being creative and making things from timber and fabric.
 In her time outside of school she enjoys sewing dresses, drawing, catching up with friends and seeing live musical performances.
 Lyndall also enjoys playing the violin and the electric guitar and is part of her local symphony orchestra.
 She is the youngest in her family and has two older brothers.